 The Centre’s CAP Research and Evaluation Group consists of Dr. Rick Csiernik, Ken Van Wyk (the originator of the CAP concept), Marg Smit-Vandezande, Director of CAP Services, and Mark Vander Vennen, Executive Director of Shalem.

-The group has generated four professional journal publications about CAP, with two more in preparation:
+The group has generated five professional journal publications about CAP, with two more in preparation:

 - A Tale of Two Churches: The Development of a Congregational Assistance Program, Journal of Spirituality in Mental Health.